demisto/content/Packs/Rapid7_InsightIDR/Playbooks/playbook-Rapid7_InsightIDR_-_Traffic_Indicators_Hunting_README.md

-This playbook queries Rapid7 InsightIDR SIEM for traffic indicators, including URLs, domains, ports, IP addresses, IP ranges (CIDR), email addresses, geolocations,
+This playbook queries Rapid7 InsightIDR SIEM for traffic indicators, including URLs, domains, ports, IP addresses, IP ranges (CIDR), email addresses, and geolocations.

 Note that multiple search values should be separated by commas only (without spaces or any special characters).